A Hanuman Story for Ram Dass

 Several years ago I met Ram Dass at a small gathering in the San Francisco area and told him this story.
 He said he had never heard it before and asked me to send it to him.
 This book is the fulfillment of that promise.

-The ePUB book includes the printed and illustrated version of that story as well as other tales that embroider and enrich the original.
+The ePUB book includes the printed and illustrated version of that story as well as many other tales that embroider and enrich the original.
 For illustrations, I drew from the vast amount of art that surrounds the Ramayana: Indian Miniature Paintings including Mughal, Indian Devotional Art, and old Poster Art from India.

 Taken from the oral tradition of India, as far as I know, this story has not been written down before and is but a small part of Hanuman's adventures in the Ramayana.
 It presents the nature of an individual’s life in the wider context of reincarnation and is a wonderful story for children as well as adults.